 Since our incorporation we have had, on a continuous basis, our place of "effective management" in Germany.
 We will therefore qualify as a tax resident of Germany on the basis of German domestic law.
 As an entity incorporated under Dutch law, however, we also qualify as a tax resident of the Netherlands on the basis of Dutch domestic law.
 However, based on our current management structure and the current tax laws of the United States, Germany and the Netherlands, as well as applicable income tax treaties, and current interpretations thereof, we should qualify solely as a tax resident of Germany for the purposes of the double tax treaty between Germany and the Netherlands due to the "effective management" tie-breaker.
 The test of "effective management" is largely a question of fact and degree based on all the circumstances, rather than a question of law.
-Nevertheless, the relevant case law and OECD guidance suggest that the Company is likely to be regarded as having become German tax resident from incorporation and remaining so if, as the Company intends, (i) most meetings of its management board are held in Germany (and none will be held in the Netherlands) with a majority of directors present in Germany for those meetings; (ii) at those meetings are properly minuted; (iv) at least some of the directors of the Company, together with supporting staff, are based in Germany; and (v) the Company has permanent staffed office premises in Germany.
+Nevertheless, the relevant case law and OECD guidance suggest that the Company is likely to be regarded as having become German tax resident from incorporation and remaining so if, as the Company intends, (i) most meetings of its management board are held in Germany (and none will be held in the Netherlands) with a majority of directors present in Germany for those meetings; (ii) at those meetings there are full discussions of, and decisions are made regarding, the key strategic issues affecting the Company and its subsidiaries; (iii) those meetings are properly minuted; (iv) at least some of the directors of the Company, together with supporting staff, are based in Germany; and (v) the Company has permanent staffed office premises in Germany.
 We may, however, become subject to limited income tax liability in other countries with regard to the income generated in the respective other country, for example, due to the existence of a permanent establishment or a permanent representative in such other country.